-Giving feedback is not always easy, but it is essential if you want to continuously improve as an organisation.
-The fact is that good feedback can ensure that an individual improves his or her performance, changes negative behaviour or is more motivated in doing the things he or she does.
-Although it is hard to predict how the feedback you give will be received, there are a number of rules and tips which make giving feedback easier.
+Giving good feedback is not always easy, but it is essential if you want to continuously improve as an organisation.
+It can ensure that an individual improves performance, changes negative behaviour or is more motivated.
+Although it is hard to predict how it will be received, there are a number of rules and tips which make giving it easier.
 These rules and tips are provided below.

 Giving one-on-one feedback.
 Do not give your feedback in the presence of others.
 Find a quiet and neutral place with privacy.
-This puts the recipient of feedback in a position to also give feedback in return.
+This puts the recipient in a position to also respond in return.
 The only exception is when you want to give positive feedback in the form of a compliment.

-Ensure that the intention of your feedback is always aimed at improving someone’s behaviour.
+Ensure that the intention is always aimed at improving someone’s behaviour.
 Do not use feedback to let off steam.
 Feedback is valuable when there is a strong chance of improving the skills of the recipient.
 This is the case if there is an opportunity to apply these skills again in the near future.
-Feedback should be given in a coaching manner and focused on improvement.
+It should be given in a coaching manner and focused on improvement.

 Do not speak on behalf of others.
 Speak on your own behalf.
 State what you have observed and what you think of it.
 Speak using the I-form.
-As soon as you include the opinion of others in your feedback, it will feel like an attack.
-This only causes the recipient of the feedback to wonder who is critical of him or her.
+As soon as you include the opinion of others, it will feel like an attack.
+This only causes the recipient to wonder who is critical of him or her.

 Focus on one issue at a time.
-Because giving feedback can be difficult, people can have the tendency to save their feedback for a particular moment.
-However, when somebody gets to hear about several things that have not gone well in the past year, that individual shall become defensive and is probably less likely to change his or her behaviour.
+People have the tendency to save their feedback for a particular moment.
+However, when somebody gets to hear about several things that have not gone well in the past year, that individual shall become defensive and is probably less likely to change behaviour.

 Be honest.
 Do not exaggerate and give all the facts without being destructive.

-Do not wait too long to give feedback.
+Do not wait too long.
 The sooner you give feedback the better.
 Feedback is most valuable to the recipient when he or she is still able to change something in order to improve the outcome.
 A football coach does not wait until after the match, but gives feedback to his players during the match and at half-time, so that they can perform even better during the match.
-If you give feedback about results in the past, ensure that you state how things can be improved in the future before giving the feedback.
+If you talk about results in the past, ensure that you state how things can be improved in the future.

 Give a compliment more often.
 Giving a compliment gives the recipient a good feeling.
 This is because it releases dopamine in the brain.
 Research even shows that compliments motivate more than presents and money.
 In addition, compliments strengthen the underlying relationships.
 In short, compliments only improve work satisfaction.

 Be open for a follow-up and make this known.
 Receiving feedback is at least as difficult as giving feedback.
-Somebody can be surprised by the feedback received and does not know immediately how to respond to it.
-By letting them know that you are open to having a follow-up conversation, you allow the recipient time to think about the feedback and how he or she can use the feedback to improve.
+Somebody can be surprised and does not know immediately how to respond to it.
+By letting them know that you are open to having a follow-up conversation, you give the recipient time to think how he or she can use it to improve.